asyakhl/QSAR_classification/README.md

 <img src="/img/min_cv_errors.png" width="400">

-### Cross-Validation Error vs L2-Norm of Beta Coefficients for Lasso and Ridge
+### Cross-Validation Error vs L2-Norm of Beta Coefficients for Logistic Lasso and Ridge

-From the figure below, the smallest cross-validation errors for logistic lasso and logistic ridge are similar to cv error of unregularized logistic regression.
+From the figure below, the smallest cross-validation errors for logistic lasso and logistic ridge are similar to the cv error of unregularized logistic regression.

 <img src="/img/cv_errors_vs_coefficients.png" width="400">